dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We will test three different cases

-   - the first one we will test if our model performs well on countries using the exact same address structure as our training dataset: United-States of America (US) and United-Kingdom (UK)
+   - first, on addresses with the exact same structure address structure as our training dataset: United-States of America (US) and United-Kingdom (UK)
    - the second one we will test if our model performs well on a country using the exact same address structure **but** using a totally different language: Russia (RU)